More Car Share? 'Never say never'

 "He listened to the fans, and in many ways it was the hardest episode to write and make because of the weight of expectation on it, but I think it's got the perfect blend of hilarity and heart."

-Allen also recalled when Kay first came up with the idea for Car Share.
+Allen also recalled when Kay first suggested the idea for Car Share to the BBC.

 "His initial verbal pitch went: 'It's about two people in a car on their way to and from work, just talking to each other.
 I know that sounds crap, but you've got to trust me.'
 I'm very glad I did," he said.